Tuesday, April 27, 2010

 Various authors then basically repeat what Dr. Hawass explained except in more detail with David O'Connor writing about the Predynastic through the First Intermediate Period.
 The chronology of the period based on government, architecture, religion and society.

-The book moves forward in chapter three with David Silverman's account of the middle kingdom and the second intermediate period which includes the changes in burial styles and the evolution of the role of kingship and of his portraiture.
-In chapter four "The golden age" author Betsy M. Bryan takes on the subject of the new kingdom including the continued rise of militarism through the three dynasties and the role of women particularly royal women in the foundation of the eighteenth dynasty.
+The book moves forward in chapter three with David Silverman's account of the Middle Kingdom and the Second Intermediate Period which includes the changes in burial styles and the evolution of the role of kingship and of his portraiture.
+In chapter four "The golden age" author Betsy M. Bryan takes on the subject of the New Kingdom including the continued rise of militarism through the three dynasties and the role of women particularly royal women in the foundation of the XVIIIth dynasty.

 From the division of power between Thebes and Tanis in the Twenty-First Dynasty to the revival of old artistic styles by foreign admiring conquerors of dynasties of the late period.
 It is at this point we are presented with the first great picture in the book a two-page photograph in the tomb of Mentuemhat in the Assasif necropolis.

 Soon the book turns to the objects in the exhibition starting in Gallery one representing pharaohs of the old and Middle Kingdoms, though the choice of the word "Pharaoh" is an inappropriate title for those kings.
 The Fourth Dynasty calcite statue of King Khafre is not terribly beautiful but an interesting and unusual choice.

 In Gallery III the examination is on Pharaoh's family with a number of excellent objects including the inner coffin of Kings wife Meritamun, wife of Amenhotep I. Also interesting is the statue of Nofret opposite Meritamun's coffin, of course the introduction of one of the canopic jars from KV 55 is up to debate on who is represented.

 A nice pick is the statue of Benermerut and Princess Meritamun as being unusual and in the style of the famous Senenmut and Princess Neferure statues.
 So many of the effective choices in this exhibition are from the Karnak cachette and rarely seen.